 He finally came into a part of the vast castle that he recognised, which wasn't overly helpful as it might have just looked similar.
 All of the hallways looked more or less the same to the foreign teenager.

 Gaara was hoping he could make it out of the castle to see Sirius again, to tell him that he would be staying at the school for the time being.
 Unfortunately, he couldn't find the exit, nor could he find the headmaster's office.
-He only found one of the hundreds of corridors lined with paintings, suits of armour and the occasional wooden door.
+He only found the first of the hundreds of identical corridors lined with paintings, suits of armour and the occasional wooden door.

 By the time he had been insulted by the fiftieth or so moving painting, he was beginning to get angry.
 He was really lost.

 Tired of aimlessly wandering, he trudged over to the nearest door and opened it to reveal… a broom closet...
 Sighing, he went to the next one along and opened it to reveal a large classroom with many ancient looking desks and benches.
 At the end of the room there was a set of stair leading to an office at the back.

 Gaara walked forwards, hoping that the room beyond might hold someone capable of steering him towards the exit.

 He walked up the small set of steps and knocked on the backdoor lightly.
 The answer came in the form of a soft voice calling through the door, "Come in," in a curious manner, justifiable by the fact that the only people supposed to be in Hogwarts that week were a few teachers and support staff, and none of which were usually up that early or had any business with him.